How to Install Acoustic Insulation

 For homes or offices that are closely constructed to each other, it can not be helped that noise penetrates through.
-That is why acoustic installation is used to filter sounds.
+That is why the acoustic installation is used to filter sounds.
 Sounds being transmitted through thin walls can make it hard to concentrate or have any privacy.
-For some spaces with thick walls, the noises generated gets trapped within.
+For some spaces with thick walls, the noises generated get trapped within.

 Acoustic installation may not be a top priority because it is expensive.
 Doing the acoustic installation yourself may be the right option to cut the cost of having acoustic insulation in your home.
 Below are the materials along with the instructions on how to install acoustic insulation.

 When sound travels, sound waves vibrate and penetrate through objects and walls.
 There are two major methods to control the noise in any given space: soundproofing which refers to blocking the sound and sound absorption which absorbs the sound from within the room.
 Determine if you need to absorb or block the sound inside the room where you want to install your acoustic insulations.
 Acoustic foam is good at absorbing sound and soundproofing panels are good for blocking sounds.

 Before installation, check the area for any gaps or holes in the pipes, ducts, or air conditioner.
 When holes are found, cover it up with an adhesive agent such as Green Glue to absorb sound.

 With the use of mineral wool insulation or acoustic foam, sound energy is absorbed.
 This works best when fiberglass or concrete is behind the sound-absorbing insulation to further block the sound as a soundproofing surface.